Chuban/vfio/Hardware configurations/README.md

-# A recompilation of hardware and software combinations working for other people
+# A compilation of hardware and software combinations working for other people

 **Before creating a merge pull, be sure to read this guide**